maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 ### I understand, Why can't God help us a little?

 Why should God help us?.
-We have all the means to change every little inconveninces that we do not like.
+We have all the means to change every little inconveniences that we do not like.
 Are we saying that, we are the most powerful and dominant species in this world and yet cluelessly powerless to live in peace and harmony?.
 If that is the case, according to the evolution theory, we will soon perish and a more conscious, powerful and loving species will evolve from us.

 Tell me one good reason that only humans should dominate, but not the other species?.

 ### Because, God loves us right?

 Again, Why?.
 In god's world, there is no love, no hate, no good and no bad.
 We, humans manifested these emotions.
 We intuitively know the best version of ourselves.
 Loving & helping each others, not disturbing the eco-systems, living a balanced life in nature.
 We attribute all the human qualities to an entity called "God" and expect god to behave in a way which we are supposed to live.
-How wierd?
+How weird?

 ### So, we are on our own?